 I began my publishing career at Andre Deutsch Children’s Books as a secretary to the formidable Editorial Director, Pam Royds.
 Pam’s authors formed a veritable Hollywood Walk of Fame of Publishing and included my beloved childhood favourites, such as Joan Aiken, Leon Garfield and Philippa Pearce.
 In truth, I wasn’t cut out to be a secretary.
 I was far more interested in sticking my nose in all the incoming manuscripts and asking a LOT of questions.
 Beaten down by my curiosity and persistence, Pam would kindly sit after hours and tell me precisely how she went about turning an (often handwritten manuscript) into a work of creative genius.
 So was born my passion for editing children’s books and working with authors!
 I moved about a bit: editorial assistant at Scholastic, working with the great David Fickling, followed by a stint of non-fiction editing at Kingfisher books, and then a move to the glossy supermodel of publishing houses, Hodder Headline (later to be become Hachette Livre UK) as junior editor, editor, senior editor, senior commissiong editor, and then publisher of teen fiction at Hodder Children’s Books… It’s been such an exciting career in publishing so far, and now, as Publisher at Hot Key Books, I have arrived at the job I dreamed of all those years ago as I sat in a creaky old Georgian House in Great Russell Street and listened wide-eyed to my mentor Pam: to be buying such fabulous books from so many talented authors, working with wonderful colleagues to build a brand new and thrilling children’s list here at Hot Key.
 It really doesn’t get any better than this.

 I started in children’s books on the shop floor at Waterstones in 1997 and then in early 2001 moved into publishing as the sales assistant at Transworld (about ten months before it merged with RHCB).
-After working my way up to Key Account Manager (which included standing on a rooftop in Oxford with Philip Pullman) I moved to Macmillan just as The Gruffalo’s Child was published (first time I worked with Benton).
+After working my way up to Key Account Manager (which included standing on a rooftop in Oxford with Philip Pullman) I moved to Macmillan just as The Gruffalo’s Child was published.
 I then moved to S&S as Sales Director, working on lots of fabulous things including Spiderwick and Aliens Love Underpants.
-I then (I have moved about a bit) went to HarperCollins for four years (second time working with Benton) and saw the launch of Walliams.
+I then (I have moved about a bit) went to HarperCollins for four years and saw the launch of David Walliams.
 I now feel I’ve finally settled down at Hot Key and I’m making myself very much at home.
-For the first time I have plants in my office, framed pictures that aren’t from our books (although they will be added) and, of course, Reg.
-And Benton.
-Again.
+For the first time I have plants in my office, framed pictures, a nice lamp and, of course, Reg.

 Having studied for my Economics degree in Leeds, for some strange reason I decided three years of books about numbers wasn’t quite enough.
 So I embarked on another few towards becoming a chartered accountant.
 I joined Bonnier two years ago and was involved in the amazing creation that is Hot Key Books from the outset.
 This is such an exciting time for both Hot Key Books and the Bonnier Publishing group, and I am so pleased I can be a part of this wonderful team.